WGBH-MLA/AAPB2/app/views/exhibits/watergate/notes.md

 <a name="67"></a><sup>37</sup> “Memorandum for the President,” redrafted October 4, 1971, in *Nixon Papers*, NAEB, 37.

 <a name="68"></a><sup>38</sup> One particularly “liberal” program offensive to the Nixon Administration was *Banks and the Poor*, a program distributed for broadcast by NET in November 1970.
 Stone, *Nixon and Public Television*, 28-35.
 The financial support of the Ford Foundation was critical to public television in the early years.
 By the late 1970s, it had invested over $300 million in public media.
 During this time, the Foundation became synonymous in the Administration for the perceived New York liberal predominance in public television.
 As a result, Nixon wanted to eliminate its influence.
-Stone, *Nixon and the Politics*, 5, 24; Memorandum from Albert L. Cole to Richard Nixon, October 27, 1969, in *Nixon Papers*, NAEB, 7.
+Stone, *Nixon and Public Television*, 5, 24; Memorandum from Albert L. Cole to Richard Nixon, October 27, 1969, in *Nixon Papers*, NAEB, 7.

 <a name="69"></a><sup>39</sup> Engelman, *Public Radio and Television*, 168; Day, *Vanishing Vision*, 218.
 Many, including John Witherspoon, Macy’s lieutenant, were nonplussed by the charge of centralism.
 Day writes, “They were baffled by his charge that public television had abandoned localism when the charge was clearly contradicted by the facts.
 If the White House felt the system had not moved far enough, or fast enough, let them find fault within themselves for failing to provide adequate funding.”